to place it on page-->

 My swatches are 2.5 x 4 inches each worked on US 8 (5.0 mm) needles and #4 Worsted Weight Yarn.
 I used Lion Brand, Schitt's Creek, Color 4100 (Rose Apothecary).

-For each swatch I cast on 15 stitches and worked a total of 34 rows.
+For each swatch, I cast on 15 stitches and worked 34 rows.
 Your two swatches do not need to be exactly the same as mine.
 Bind off but do not weave in ends.
 Leave a long tail on at least one swatch about 3 times the length of your swatch.

 I find it easier to make the mattress stitch if the swatches are blocked.
 Acrylic yarn is not as easy to block, but blocking will still help as the stockinette stitch tends to curl making it difficult to work with when sewing swatches together.

 Lay the pieces you want to join side by side with the right sides facing up.
-Make sure the edges you want to seam are even and aligned, and that the cast on edges are match up.
+Make sure the edges you wish to seam are even and aligned, and that the cast-on edges match up.

 The mattress stitch seam is made between two columns of stitches, the selvage stitches and the edge stitches.